pivotal/docs-tap/tanzu-build-service/install-tbs.md

 1. Follow the standard Tanzu Application Platform installation documentation
 <!-- can this be done after following the TBS install procedure above? -->
-until the configuration of `tap-values.yaml` and use the following `buildservice` config: <!-- why is this in the tap-values.yaml not the tbs-values.yaml? -->
+until the configuration of `tap-values.yaml` and use the following `buildservice` config: <!-- why is this in the tap-values.yaml not the tbs-values.yaml? -- use tbs-values but note about tap-values.yaml -->

     ```yaml
     buildservice: